• Skip to primary navigation

 • hdc2tog = half double crochet 2 together aka decreasing.

-I suggest counting and recounting your st’s as you go to make so you will be sure you have the correct amount of stitches throughout the scarf.
+I suggest counting and recounting your st’s as you go to make so you will be sure you have the correct number of stitches throughout the scarf.
 Every row should end with 5 hdc’s then a hdc2tog.

 Gauge